Understanding the different types of love.

 As the Greek philosopher Plato stated, Philia was a form of love more powerful than Eros.
 He believed the most robust relationships were those where Philia led to Eros, where Intimacy led to passion.

-Consequently, it can mean love uniting equals.
-In this love, the mind is connected to the heart.
+To put it another way, where “friends become lovers.”
+As a result, it can signify love that brings together equals.
+Here, the mind is connected to the heart.
 Thus, people who go through hard times together can share this type of bond.

 Afterward, the idea we understand today as platonic love originated in the Greek concept of Philia.